Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

 $g$ is the electron g-factor, $\mu_B$ is the Bohr magneton.
+As can be seen from these expressions, the spin-orbit contribution to the odd viscosity arises only for nonzero electron polarization, i.e., it requires breaking of time inversion symmetry.
+For electrons with a given spin projection, $\eta^\pm_{xy,SO} = - \eta^{\pm}_{xy,SO}\ne 0$, but these contributions obviously have opposite signs, see Eq.~\eqref{so:eta}.
 The odd viscosity \eqref{Odd viscosity: eta_xy,SO} depends on the type of impurity potential.
 In particular, as already noted above, for short-range scatterers $\eta_{xy,SO}=0$.
 To analyze the dependence of $\eta_{xy,SO}$ on the disorder correlation length, consider, as an example, Gaussian impurities

-where $U_0 = \int U_{c,v}(\bm r) d^2r$ is the "strength" of the impurity potential, $r_0$ is the correlation length.
+where $U_0 = \int U_{c,v}(\mathbf r) d^2r$ is the "strength" of the impurity potential, $r_0$ is the correlation length.
 The dependence of odd viscosity on the dimensionless correlation length $k_Fr_0$ is shown in Fig. \ref{fig:2 eta_gauss}.
 In the limit $k_F r_0 \gg 1$, we have

 The expression for odd viscosity \eqref{Odd viscosity: eta_xy,SO}, due to the presence of smooth disorder and related to spin-orbit interaction, is one of the main results of this work.